ASCAT Orbits - Ocean satellite wind observations

-When a new orbit file is available, LuckGrib downloads its content and processes the most recent (approx) two days of data into a fresh model run.
+When there is new satellite data available, LuckGrib downloads its content and processes the most recent (approx) two days of data into a fresh model run.

-If you use LuckGrib to download ASCAT data for a large area, frequently, over the period of 6 to 12 hours, you will see the final GRIB record slowly accumulate more and more orbit data.
+If you use download ASCAT data using this model, for a large area, frequently, over the period of 6 to 12 hours, you will see the final GRIB record slowly accumulate more and more orbit data.